 It’s easy to imagine general combinations of demographics to target on Facebook, but the real value is in interests and behaviors.
 By targeting to specific life events, you could catch your customer at the perfect purchase point in the funnel.

 Moreover, there is an appropriate time and place for these targeted ads—before you address the many, many choices on targeting, make a plan!
 When you can get this granular, you can get carried away and the next thing you know, your campaign is targeting new grandmothers who are interested in weight training and animal rights, just celebrated a birthday, own vacation timeshares, and are currently shopping for homes in Waltham, MA.
-Even though you can be so specific, ask should your marketing strategy include it, and how?
+Even though you can be so specific, ask should your social media marketing strategy include it, and how?

 Recently, we sat down with a non-marketer interested in toying with Facebook Advertising to boost her small business.
 As we walked her through it, she became increasingly overwhelmed with all the options and we realized our mistake.
 Instead of mapping out her campaigns before jumping into the tool, we had ambitiously tried to execute with no clear strategy.
 What if your business is extremely broad?
 Maybe you have a pizza shop (everyone loves pizza) and you need to create an audience on Facebook.
 Once location targeting is complete, it becomes difficult to identify segments to target.
 If you get too specific, you risk excluding a chunk of potential customers; if you aren’t specific at all, you risk your ad getting ignored.